pyrogram/pyrogram/docs/source/start/Setup.rst

 Pyrogram executing API calls with your identity.
 This file will be loaded again when you restart your app, and as long as you keep the session alive, Pyrogram won't ask you again to enter your phone number.

-.. important:: Your *.session file(s) must be kept secret.
+.. important:: Your ``*.session`` file(s) must be kept secret.

 Bot Authorization
 -----------------

 Being written entirely from the ground up, Pyrogram is also able to authorize Bots.
-Bots are a special kind of users which also make use of MTProto.
+Bots are a special kind of users which also make use of MTProto, the underlying Telegram protocol.
 This means that you can use Pyrogram to execute API calls with a Bot identity.

 Instead of phone numbers, Bots are authorized via their tokens which are created by BotFather_: